jamesnolanverran/dmap/readme.md

 2. **Reserve/Commit Model**:
    - Uses `VirtualAlloc` or `mmap` to reserve and commit memory, providing stable pointers and avoiding reallocations.

-An optional initialization function allows switching between these models, as well as preallocating an initial capacity.
+An optional initialization function allows switching between these models.

 ## Error Handling
 - By default, memory allocation failures trigger an error and exit().